sameersbn/docker-gitlab/README.md

 ## Database

 GitLab uses a database backend to store its data.
 You can configure this image to use either MySQL or PostgreSQL.

-*Note: GitLab HQ recommends using PostgreSQL over MySQL*
+Although GitLab will still work when MySQL is used, there will be some limitations as outlined in the [database requirements documentation](https://docs.gitlab.com/ce/install/requirements.html#database).

 ### PostgreSQL